SRFNet: Monocular Depth Estimation with Fine-grained Structure via Spatial Reliability-oriented Fusion of Frames and Events: METHOD

 As shown in Fig.~\ref{pipeline}, our SRFNet predicts dense log depth maps with fine-grained structure from preprocessed event voxel grids and frame sequence.
 For the $k_{th}$ paired input: event voxel grids $V^k$, frames $I^k$, and event mask $M^k_e$ and frame mask $M^k_i$, the first Attention-based Interactive Fusion(AIF) module generate fused features $F^k$ and stacked fused masks $M^k_fu$, which contains consensual information learned from modalities.
 The fused features and masks are then passed to the second Reliability-oriented Depth Refine (RDR) module, which functions as a decoder, generating an initial coarse prediction and further refining its structural details.

 \textbf{Attention-based Interactively Fusion (AIF) Module}.
-It receives preprocessed modal-specific masks and pyramid modal features from event and frame branches as input. it utilizes spatial priors to guide inter-modal fusion, leading to robust and consensual fused feature learning while enhancing the feature learning process for each modality.
+It receives preprocessed modal-specific masks and pyramid modal features from event and frame branches as input.
+It utilizes spatial priors to guide inter-modal fusion, promoting consensual fused feature learning and enhancing modal-specific feature learning.

 Specifically, the event and frame branch extend the encoder design in~\cite{Gurram2021MonocularDE}.
 The High-Resolution Network (HRNet)~\cite{Wang2019DeepHR} is chosen as the encoder head due to its proven excellence in perceiving object layouts. $F_{e}^{k}, F_{i}^{k}$ represents the event and frame feature extracted from the $k_{th}$ frame and voxel grid $I^{k}, V^{k}$, respectively.
 Additionally, to align with the resolution of learned feature, the modal-specific masks $M_{e}^{k}, M_{i}^{k}$ are downsampled using a convolution with a $3\times3$ kernel, a stride of 2, and padding of 1.